tcnjproject/logos/python/README.md

 ### FR 1.3
 - `fr_1_3.py` implements FR 1.3 (Real-time Transcription).
   It uses whisper large-v3 model to achieve >90% transcription accuracy.
-   - **TODO**: improve latency.
-On my PC, latency is > 2seconds probably because I am not using a GPU.
-I will test with add GPU support and test for latency improvement
+   - **TODO**: Improve latency.
+On my PC, latency is > 2 seconds probably because I am not using a GPU.
+I will add GPU support and test for latency improvement.

 ## Dependencies
 - Python 3.9